Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

-In the following section, we provide an initial analysis of the data-poisoning problem, and mainly focus on untargeted attacks.
-We begin by analyzing what is the set of matrices $(A,B)$ that are compatible with the poisoned data $\poisoneddata$, including what is a necessary and sufficient condition for $(A_\star,B_\star)$ to be compatible with $\poisoneddata$.
-Later, we study how the least-squares estimate changes under poisoning, and study the problem of detecting attacks.
-Based on our analysis, we conclude by proposing a stealthy untargeted attack.
+In this section we examine what is the set of pairs $(A,B)$ that are compatible with the poisoned data $\poisoneddata$, and establish a sufficient and necessary condition for $(A_\star,B_\star)$ to be compatible with $\poisoneddata$.
+We investigate how least-squares estimate changes under poisoning, examine attack detection, and propose a stealthy untargeted attack on the least-squares estimate.